Submit Your Short!

 20% of gross ticket sales go to Shorts on the Road.

-How often do you provide us with a short film block?
+How often do you release short film blocks?

 Our short film blocks are monthly and quarterly, depending on your theater's specific needs.
 If you would like a custom cadence based upon a unique schedule, drop us a note and we'll work something out!